Alfablos/python-rust-library-gs/README.md

 # Rust library for Python example

-This project illustrates how Rust can be used to write libraries that are then exposed to a Python runtime and imported.
+This *minimal* project illustrates how Rust can be used to write libraries that are then exposed to a Python runtime and imported.

 ## Build